avi12/youtube-downloader/README.md

 ## Features
 * Download videos from `/watch`
-* In videos on `/watch`, clicking Download will download the video in the currently-selected quality
+* In videos on `/watch`:
+  * If the video isn't in the "Music" category, clicking Download will download the video in the currently-selected quality as MP4
+  * Otherwise, it will be downloaded as MP3
+* In playlists on `/playlist`:
-* Download videos from `/playlist`, both individually (i.e. clicking Download on videos) and as a batch (which will download all of them consecutively)
+  * When clicking on an individual video (i.e. clicking Download on a video):
-* Clicking Download on multiple videos will queue them up
+    * If the video isn't in the "Music" category, it will start downloading and make the other non-music videos queue up
+    * Otherwise, if it is in "Music", it will start downloading immediately
+  * When selecting multiple videos and clicking the Download button that's tied to the playlist:
+    * For any non-music video, they will download one-by-one
+    * For any music video, they will download as MP3s in parallel (be careful with your bandwidth)
 * Viewing the download progress
 * All downloads are cancelable
-* Any video downloads as MP4
 * Pop-up page:
-  * Videos can be reordered
+  * Videos (non-music) can be reordered
   * Videos' downloads can be canceled (individually and as a batch)

 ## To-dos